hragsarkissian/vue-components/README.md

 # vue-components
-The "List of Vue Dynamic Components Showcase" project aims to exhibit proficiency in Vue.js by creating a dynamic and interactive website showcasing a variety of Vue components.
+The "List of Vue Dynamic Components Showcase" project aims to demonstrate expertise in Vue.js by presenting a curated collection of Vue components in a code showcase format.
+This showcase provides an opportunity to explore the implementation details of various Vue components,functionality, and usage.

 #Styling
 Block, Element, Modifier (BEM):